artemsaraiev/61040-portfolio/assignments/assignment1.md

 1. Hard to keep track of what I've read, what I want to read, and my reviews/notes on books I've finished.
 2. Difficult to judge reviews/ratings from anonymous people across many different platforms (Google, Kindle, Goodreads).
-3. No good way to join discussions around the same book, since many platforms exist and there is no widely preferred one.
+3. No common way to join discussions around the same book, since many platforms exist and there is no widely preferred one.

 ### Selected problems